 Through our weekly public markets, we encourage commerce, entertainment and trade in downtown Chattanooga and the surrounding region, and have become an icon for the city in terms of cultural diversity, tourism and economic impact.
 Frommer’s has named us as one of the Top Ten Best Public Markets in America, and Fox News selected our Chattanooga Oktoberfest® as one of the Best Family-Friendly Oktoberfests in the U.S.

-At our Public Markets, we host a multitude of local charities throughout the season including, but not limited to, United Way Chattanooga, Erlanger Foundation, Austin Hatcher Foundation, Chambliss Children’s Home and Chattanooga Food Bank.
-In many cases we provide the platform for their annual fundraising efforts, which have become signature community events, held at Chattanooga Market.
-In 2015, our total charitable impact was over $200,000.
+At our Public Markets, we host a multitude of local charities throughout the season which have included, but are not limited to Erlanger Foundation, Chambliss Children’s Home and Chattanooga Food Bank.
+In many cases we provide a platform for their fundraising efforts, which have become signature community events, held at Chattanooga Market.
+In 2018, our total charitable impact was over $80,000.

 In giving back to the artistic community, in 2012 we conceptualized Chattanooga WorkSpace – a facility which offers creative professionals private studios space, open galleries for their works and a community to collaborate within.
 We host daily and monthly events at Chattanooga WorkSpace, inspiring creatives and informing the greater community about their endeavors.

-We are grateful to be supported by the following organizations: First Tennessee Foundation, EPB Fiber Optics, Mountain View Auto Group, Erlanger Health System and the Tennessee Aquarium.
+We are grateful to be supported by the following organizations: Springer Mountain Farms, First Tennessee Foundation, EPB Fiber Optics, Mountain View Auto Group, Erlanger Health System and the Tennessee Aquarium.